CloudChi/FX-Framework/Quick_Start_v3.md

 ### Installation Verification

-To confirm the Add-on was installed correctly, check for the FX folder structure in the Script Workspace.
+To confirm the Add-on was installed correctly, check for the FX folder/subfolder structure in the Script Workspace.

 ![](Screenshots/Script_Folders.png)